-Many of over two thousand five hundred Oxford Houses in the United States were started with loans pursuant to this Act through contracts with state governments.
-Most of the over two-hundred and fifty Oxford Houses in North Carolina were started with loans pursuant to this Act through an ongoing contract with the State of North Carolina.
+Many of almost three thousand Oxford Houses in the United States were started with loans pursuant to this Act through contracts with state governments.
+Most of the nearly three hundred Oxford Houses in North Carolina were started with loans pursuant to this Act through an ongoing contract with the State of North Carolina.
 Since 1990, the State of North Carolina, through the Department of Health and Human Services, has entered into annual contracts with Oxford House, Inc., the umbrella organization of the national network of Oxford Houses, to help establish and assist in the maintenance of a statewide network of Oxford Houses.